-WSSC's operating revenues rose \$26.5 million (See Table A-2) due to a 6.4% increase in water and sewer billing rates.
+WSSC's operating revenues rose \$26.4 million (See Table A-2) due to a 6.4% increase in water and sewer billing rates.
 Conversely, income from front foot benefit assessments and house connection charges continued to decline.
 Front foot benefit extensions and related house connections have been built primarily by outside developers for approximately fifteen years.
 Assessments for construction by WSSC prior to that time are collected over the remaining term of the debt utilized to finance the construction.

-Operating expenses increased \$18.2 million, or 3.7%, during fiscal year 2014.
+Operating expenses increased \$18.3 million, or 3.7%, during fiscal year 2014.
 Additions to capital assets placed in service in recent years resulted in a \$9.1 million escalation in depreciation and amortization expenses.
 The remaining increase in depreciation represents the write-off of net book values for assets that were decommissioned upon completion of upgraded or replacement facilities and equipment.
-Actuarially required costs for retirement benefits exceeded contributions, thereby increasing the related liability by \$7.3 million.
 Contributions for other postemployment benefits exceeded actuarially required costs, reducing the liability by \$3.7 million.

-The net changes in revenues and expenses during the year resulted in a 17.4% increase in income before capital contributions to \$90.9 million.
+The net changes in revenues and expenses during the year resulted in a 3.2% decrease in income before capital contributions to \$108.4 million.
 Capital contributions decreased by 20.8% to \$100.0 million.
-Grant revenue declined almost \$50 million due to the close out of Enhanced Nutrient Removal (ENR) construction projects for WSSC and Blue Plains wastewater facilities.
+Grant revenue declined almost \$50.0 million due to the close out of Enhanced Nutrient Removal (ENR) construction projects for WSSC and Blue Plains wastewater facilities.
 Donated assets, constructed and contributed by developers, increased \$16.0 million.